Imran Khan: Political positions

-Khan has described himself as a pacifist and anti-war and has opposed military interventions, especially in Afghanistan, criticising Pakistan's role in the U.S.-led war on terror.
-Khan has opposed the Iraq War, Russian Invasion of Ukraine, Gaza genocide, and Israeli invasion of Lebanon.
+He has described himself as a pacifist and anti-war and has opposed military interventions, especially in Afghanistan, criticising Pakistan's role in the U.S.-led war on terror.
+He has opposed the Iraq War, the Russian Invasion of Ukraine, the Gaza genocide, and the Israeli invasion of Lebanon.

 In 2013, Khan proposed secret talks between India and Pakistan to resolve the Kashmir issue, saying open negotiations risk being subverted by vested interests on both sides.

 In 2014, when the Pakistani Taliban announced armed struggle against Ismailis and the Kalash people, Khan described "forced conversions as un-Islamic."
 He also condemned the "forced conversion" of Hindu girls in Sindh.

 Public image

-In the 1970s and 1980s, Khan attracted media attention for his physical appearance.
-In the 1980s, he sported a "playboy" image in the British press for his exploits on the London party circuit, though he said he never drank alcohol.
+In the 1980s, Khan sported a "playboy" image in the British press for his exploits on the London party circuit, though he said he never consumed liquor.
 In the early 1990s, the British media called him the Sexiest Man Alive.
 He was known to millions of cricket fans as the Lion of Lahore.

 In 1996, The Wall Street Journal said he used populist rhetoric, blending anti-elite messages with religious appeals.
 His criticism of Westernised Pakistani elites contrasted with his privileged upbringing and western "jet-setter" lifestyle.
 He said of his past: "I have never claimed to be an angel.
 I am a humble sinner."
-In a 2006 interview, Peter Lloyd described Khan's transformation as a "playboy to puritan U-turn," leaving many scratching their heads in wonder.
-In 2007, Der Spiegel compared Khan to Franz Beckenbauer for his popularity and influence in Pakistan.
-In 2018, Reuters described Khan as a Pakistani cricket icon and former London playboy who had "transformed himself into a pious, firebrand nationalist".
+In a 2006 interview, Peter Lloyd described his transformation as a "playboy to puritan U-turn," leaving many scratching their heads in wonder.
+In 2007, Der Spiegel compared him to Franz Beckenbauer for his popularity and influence in Pakistan.
+In 2018, Reuters described him as a Pakistani cricket icon and former London playboy who had "transformed himself into a pious, firebrand nationalist".